 DIY Decimal Manipulatives

 Cool thing I realized is that anything can be made manipulative if you’re smart enough.
 You can literally make use of the stuff lying around the house.
 You really don’t have to buy any expensive stuff or have to spend any dime.
-Back in the days, When I frequently visited my village, I observed how kids used to play tic-tac-toe and marbles on sand.
+Back in the days, When I frequently visited my village, I observed how kids used to play tic-tac-toe and marbles on the sand.

-Also, they used to lay bricks in a line and Compete with each other on who jumps the longest.
+Also, they used to lay bricks in a line and Compete with each other on who jumped the longest.
 Inspired by this, I used the concept in a line system to teach number line concepts to young learners.
 The bottom line is, we get to learn from anything happening around us.
 It is the question of how we observe it.